Infineon/mtb-example-psoc4-msclp-csd-button/README.md

 4. After programming, the application starts automatically.

 5. To test the application, place your finger over the CAPSENSE&trade; button and notice that the LED1 turns ON with a green color when touched and turns OFF when the finger is lifted.
+Observe the following LED2 colors for respective gesture performed:

+   - One finger single-click , red color

+   - One finger double-click , blue color

 6. You can also monitor the CAPSENSE&trade; data using the CAPSENSE&trade; tuner application as follows: